 Use your time while the broth is simmering to prepare the rest of your garnishes, below.

 When ready to serve, place a serving’s size handful of noodles into your metal sieve, dunk in the boiling water for about 20 seconds, just until they wilt and heat through.
 Place them in a bowl, then arrange chicken over the noodles.
 Add your bean sprouts and thinly shaved onion, then ladle the hot, simmering broth over.
 Let everyone pick from the remaining garnishes as they wish.

 - 2 or 3 Thai chiles, thinly sliced, or Serrano (you’ll need one) or Jalapeno (if you’re not as brave)

-- Thinly sliced green onion (green part only)
+- Thinly sliced green onion (green part only) or spring onion

 - Cilantro tops – leaves and tender stems